-Salad oil sign, also referred as droplet sign, is characterised by small rounded high T2 signal foci within a breast implant on MRI studies and represents water droplets or small amounts of air within the silicone.
-It also can be characterised as hypointense foci on the water-suppressed sequence...
+Salad oil sign, also referred to as the droplet sign, is characterized by small rounded high T2 signal foci within a breast implant on MRI studies and represents water droplets or small amounts of gas within the silicone.
+It also can be characterized as hypointense foci on the water-suppressed s...

-Scirrhous carcinoma of the breast is a pathological sub type of breast cancer.
-It is a sub type of invasive ductal carcinoma not otherwise specified and present as a hard lump.
-The proportion of pathologic lymph node metastasis among scirrhous carcinomas is significantly higher than that among c...
+Scirrhous carcinoma of the breast is a pathological subtype of breast cancer.
+It is a subtype of invasive ductal carcinoma not otherwise specified and presents as a hard lump.
+The proportion of pathologic lymph node metastasis among scirrhous carcinomas is significantly higher than that among ca...

-Sclerosing adenosis (SA) is a benign (non-cancerous) proliferative condition of the terminal duct lobular units characterised by an increased number of the acini and their glands.
-It is sometimes placed under the category of borderline breast disease.
+Sclerosing adenosis (SA) is a benign proliferative condition of the terminal duct lobular units characterized by an increased number of acini and their glands.
+It manifests as multiple small, firm, tender nodules, fibrous tissue, and variable microcysts within the breast.
+It is sometimes placed ...

 Sclerosing lobular hyperplasia (SLH) of the breast, also known as fibro-adenomatoid mastopathy, is an uncommon benign proliferative breast lesion.

 It tends to occur more often in adolescent and young adult patients (peak age in the thirties).
 In the United States, there may be a g...

 Sclerosing papillomas of the breast are a sub type of intraductal papilloma of breast.
 It is termed when a papillary lesion form well-defined solid masses with a dominant sclerosed architecture 2.
 It is usually a histological diagnosis and usually cannot be differentiated from a non sclerosing p...